 How is a Clerk Magistrate Hearing Different from a Trial?

 A trial is the end-stage of a case, after both the arraignment phase and the discovery phase.
 The evidence that would be presented at trial is likely much more in-depth than what may be presented at a Clerk Magistrate hearing.
-This is because a Clerk Magistrate hearing is solely to determine whether there exists probable cause to issue the charges against someone.
-At trial, the burden is proof beyond a reasonable doubt that the individual charged actually committed the alleged crime.
+This is because a Clerk Magistrate hearing is solely to determine whether probable cause exists to issue the charges against someone.
+At trial, the burden is proof beyond a reasonable doubt that the individual formally charged actually committed the alleged crime.
 This is where a determination of guilt or innocence is made.
 They are two very different standards.

-What Happens if the Complaint is Issued?
+What Happens if the Criminal Complaint is Issued?

 If a complaint is issued following a Clerk Magistrate Hearing, it signifies that the clerk magistrate has determined there is sufficient probable cause to believe that a crime has been committed and that the individual being investigated is likely responsible.
 That decision initiates the next steps in the criminal justice process.